zkhechadoorian/ModernDataWarehouseAndAnalytics/README.md

 ```

 * Script Purpose:
     - To explore the structure of the database, including the list of tables and their schemas.

-* Table Used:
+* What this script prints to shell:
+    - All User Tables
     - INFORMATION_SCHEMA.TABLES
     - INFORMATION_SCHEMA.COLUMNS
-    - To inspect the columns and metadata for specific tables.
+    - INFORMATION_SCHEMA.REFERENTIAL_CONSTRAINTS
+    - INFORMATION_SCHEMA.SCHEMATA

 ``` bash
 psql ${database_name}Analytics -f report/2_eda_scripts/01_database_exploration.sql
 ```

 * Script Purpose:
     - To explore the structure of dimension tables.

 SQL Functions Used:
     - DISTINCT